MaxJackson13/Active-Directory/Authentication Protocols and Responder.md

 ----------------
 The LM hash is Microsoft's oldest form of password storage dating back to the 1980's.
 LM is turned off by default since Vista/Server 2008 but can be enabled on more recent systems via a GPO.

-The LM hash is generated via the following algorithm. 'hash' is a misnomer as no hash function is applied at any point.
+The LM hash is generated via the following algorithm.

 1. Convert lowercase to uppercase
 2. Pad with NULL up to 14 characters